VincentWei/minigui-docs/user-manual/MiniGUIUserManualFeatureList.md

 the charsets/encodings supported by MiniGUI.

 Note that MiniGUI provides support for Arabic and Hebrew text.
-To support these two languages, MiniGUI provides APIs for BIDI (bi-direction) text processing.
+To support these two languages, MiniGUI 3.2 provides simple APIs for BIDI (bi-direction) text processing.
+However, These APIs are deprecate in MiniGUI 4.0.

+MiniGUI 4.0 now provides complete APIs for Unicode characters processing.
+These APIs conform to Unicode 12.0, including the Unicode Bidirectional Algorithm (UAX#9), Unicode Line Breaking Algorithm (UAX#14), Unicode Normalization Forms (UAX#15), Unicode Script Property (UAX#24), Unicode Text Segmentation (UAX#29), Unicode Vertical Text Layout (UAX#50), and so on.
+**Therefore, in order to support Arabic and Hebrew text, or other text in complex scripts or mixed scripts, we recommend that your use MiniGUI 4.0.**

 Enhance the font and text render, including UPF (UNICODE pre-rendered font), an upgrade of QPF; VBF V3, the upgrade version of VBF V2, BITMAP